i13e/i13e/README.md

 I'm a software developer with 3 years of industry experience.
 I'm passionate about writing high-quality, maintainable code and learning new technologies.
-Outside of programming, I enjoy hiking across the Bay Area, playing speed chess, listening to *Nurture* by Porter Robinson, and cooking authentic Italian food.
+Outside of programming, I enjoy hiking across the Bay Area, playing speed chess, listening to *Nurture* by Porter Robinson, and learning to cook authentic Italian food.

 #### Skills